Topmost frequently asked scenario-based manual testing interview questions for the experienced professionals with

 – Usability of the features in a mobile screen

 – Testing it on different mobile platforms – like Android and iOS

-– Installations, uninstalling, launching the app with network and without network, testing functionality
+– Installations, uninstalling, launching the app with network and without a network, testing functionality

 – Network connections –WiFi, 2G, etc.